Southwest Rapid Rewards® Plus Credit Card review: Southwest's most affordable Rapid Rewards® card

 Also, if you experience an emergency while traveling, you can call up a benefits administrator and receive free referrals for legal, medical, and transportation service providers.
 It's always a reassuring feeling to know that you are taken care of when you are away from home.

-For example, let's say you were in Berlin for a few weeks and put $4,000 worth of purchases on your Southwest Rapid Rewards® Plus card.
-You'd be on the hook for an extra $120 in fees.
-Therefore, if you're an avid international traveler but still want to carry a Southwest credit card, you may want to consider the CardName or the CardName as they do not charge a fee on foreign transactions.
+For example, let’s say you were in Berlin for a few weeks and put $4,000 worth of purchases on your card.
+You’d be on the hook for an extra $120 in fees.
+Therefore, if you’re an avid international traveler but still want to carry a Southwest credit card, you may want to consider the CardName or the CardName as they do not charge a fee on foreign transactions.

 Another potential downside isn't specific to the card itself, but is more generally a drawback of Southwest Airlines.
 Compared to other major airlines, Southwest is a bit limited in where they fly and to which airports they serve; especially for international flights (though this market continues to expand).
 Take United Airlines for example, which operates more than 21,000 flights per day in more than 190 countries.
 Southwest on the other hand offers about 4,000 daily flights to around 100 destinations.

 CardRatings conducts a survey annually to learn what actual cardholders think of their cards.
-Here are the results:
+Here are the results for the card_name:

 Current Scores | Past Scores | |